-followed these easy steps to make a DIY tarp for Hammock Camping.
-These steps could also be used to make a tarp for ultralight backpacking, cycle camping, canoe or kayak camping, Scouts or various other things.
+Follow these easy steps to make a DIY tarp for Hammock Camping, ultralight backpacking, cycle camping, canoe or kayak camping, Scouts or various other things.

 I have made two hammock camping tarps.
 The first was a copy of the Hennessy Hammock Hex tarp.

 Another option is the Winter Dream tarp design from BackwoodsDayDreamer.com

 The second is based on the Ogee concept that Gargoyle Gear produced a few years ago.
 The Ogee also shares some shape characteristics with the ENO Dry Fly (click for info).